alphagov/forms/design/prototype-version-6/README.md

 ![Publish form, apply for a juggling licence.
 Screenshot](screenshots/021-Publish-form-Apply-for-a-juggling-licence.png) *Page with “Publish form” caption above the heading “Apply for a juggling licence”.*

-There is a question, “Where do you want to publish the form?” with two radio options below, “On the GOV.UK website” and “On my organisation’s website”.
+There is a question, “Where do you want to publish the form?”, with two radio options below.
+These are: “On the GOV.UK website” and “On my organisation’s website”.

 There is a green “Publish form” button, the word ‘or’, and then a link to “return to page list”.